Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Formal Analysis of 's Retroactive Operation Techniques

 Setup~\ref{setup:setup} describes the input and output of \ultraverse's query analysis.
 The input is $\mathbb{D}$ (a database), $\mathbb{Q}$ (a set of all committed queries), $Q'_\tau$ (a retroactive target query to be added or changed to), and the type of retroactive operation on $Q'_\tau$ (i.e., add, remove, or change it).
 Note that in case of retroactive removal of the query at the commit index $\tau$, the retroactive target query $Q'_\tau$ in the \textbf{\textit{Input}} is $Q_\tau$.
 The output is a subset of $\mathbb{Q}$.
 Rolling back and replaying the output queries result in a correct retroactive operation.

-\ultraverse's query analysis is comprised of two components: query dependency analysis and query clustering analysis.
-We will first describe query dependency analysis and then extend to query clustering analysis.
+\ultraverse's query analysis is comprised of two components: column-wise query dependency analysis and row-wise query dependency analysis.
+We will first describe column-wise query dependency analysis and then extend to row-wise query dependency analysis.
 To show the correctness of performing retroactive operations using query analysis, we first assume that the retroactive operation is either adding or removing a query, and address the case of retroactively changing a query at the end of this section.